phac-nml/snvphyl-galaxy/docs/evaluation/benchmarking-methods/methods.md

 docker run -d -p 48888:80 phacnml/snvphyl-galaxy-1.0.1:1.0.1b
 ```

-The following presentes how each field was obtained, mostly from the Docker [cgroups](https://docs.docker.com/engine/admin/runmetrics/).
+The following presents how each field was obtained, mostly from the Docker [cgroups](https://docs.docker.com/engine/admin/runmetrics/).

 1. Max RSS